bhklab/bhklab-project-template/README.md

 using [jinja2](https://jinja.palletsprojects.com/) templating for file/directory
 names and content in the template.

+>[!NOTE]
+> FYI: I have tried to enable ALL of the BELOW features automatically, but leaving
+> them here for now in case there are issues with the automatic setup.

 ## Setting up GitHub Actions

 **Step 1: Go to `settings` > `Actions` > `General` in your GitHub repository.**